mrazomej/phd/src/chapter_03/section_03_introduction.md

 first-principles understanding of the physics of cellular decision-making.

-![**Cellular signaling systems sense the environment with different degrees of precision**.
-(A) Schematic representation of a cell as a noisy communication channel.
+![**Cellular signaling systems sense the environment with different degrees of precision.** (A) Schematic representation of a cell as a noisy communication channel.
 From an environmental input (inducer molecule concentration) to a phenotypic output (protein expression level), cellular signaling systems can be modeled as noisy communication channels.
 (B) We treat cellular response to an